SqueakyBeaver/Open-Qube/README.md

 ## Supporting
 Want to help support development?\
-The best way you can do this is by contributing and/or spreading the work
+The best way you can do this is by contributing and/or spreading the word